-- It integrates with a general-purpose, foundational proof assistant, without growing the trusted code base. - For a wide variety of initial functional programs, it provides fast partial evaluation with reasonable memory use. - 130 It allows reduction that mixes rules of the definitional equality with equalities proven 131 explicitly as theorems. - 132 It allows rapid iteration on rewrite rules with minimal verification overhead. - 133 It preserves sharing of common subterms. - 134 It also allows extraction of standalone compilers.
+- For a wide variety of initial functional programs, it provides fast partial evaluation with reasonable memory use. - It allows reduction that mixes rules of the definitional equality with equalities proven explicitly as theorems. - It allows rapid iteration on rewrite rules with minimal verification overhead. - 142 It preserves sharing of common subterms.

+■ It also allows extraction of standalone compilers.

-Our contributions include answers to a number of challenges that arise in scaling NbEbased partial evaluation in a proof assistant.
+Our contributions include answers to a number of challenges that arise in scaling NbE-based partial evaluation in a proof assistant.
 First, we rework the approach of Aehlig et al. [1] to function without extending a proof assistant's trusted code base, which, among other challenges, requires us to prove termination of reduction and encode pattern matching explicitly (leading us to adopt the performance-tuned approach of Maranget [17]).
 We also improve on Coq-specific related work (e.g., of Malecha and Bengtson [16]) by allowing rewrites to be written in natural Coq form (not special embedded syntax-tree types), while supporting optimizations associated with past unverified engines (e.g., Boespflug [5]).